Tooth Extractions – Attleboro, MA

 In most cases, the Capron Park Dental team will work hard to help patients maintain their flawless, healthy smiles and keep all of their natural teeth.
 Unfortunately, this can’t always be possible.
 When it’s necessary, we can also remove teeth to avoid damage, decay, impaction, or other concerns.
 If you want to learn more about Attleboro tooth extractions call Capron Park Dental to schedule an appointment in our state-of-the-art dental office.
-We will examine your smile and help you to determine whether or not tooth extraction is necessary.
+We will examine your smile and help you to determine whether or not tooth extractions from our Attleboro, MA dentist may be necessary.

 We may recommend tooth extractions in a number of situations, including: